sitepilot/docker-proxy/README.md

 # Docker Proxy

-Docker Proxy is an automated Nginx proxy for Docker which can proxy and load-balance HTTP and TCP/UDP traffic to containers.
+Docker Proxy is an automated Nginx reverse proxy for Docker which can proxy and load-balance HTTP and TCP/UDP traffic to containers.

 This image is based on our [Docker Runtime](https://github.com/sitepilot/docker-runtime) image, an optimized and